Klingen Eisenstein series congruences and modularity: Congruence

 \section{Congruence}

-We keep the notation of section \ref{sec:intro}.
-Throughout this section we fix an even weight $k>4$ and an odd prime $\ell$ and make the following assumption. \begin{assumption} Given an even weight $k>4$ and prime $\ell$ assume that $E/\bfQ_\ell$ is sufficiently large to contain the fields $F$ from Theorem \ref{Weissauer} for all forms $f \in S_k(\Gamma_2)$.
+We keep the notation of Section \ref{sec:intro}.
+Throughout this section we fix an even weight $k \geq 12$ and an odd prime $\ell$ and make the following assumption. \begin{assumption} Given an even weight $k \geq 12$ and prime $\ell$, assume that $E/\bfQ_\ell$ is sufficiently large to contain the fields $F$ from Theorem \ref{Weissauer} for all forms $f \in S_k(\Gamma_2)$.
 We also assume that for every eigenform $\phi\in S_k(\Gamma_1)$ the field $E$ contains all the Hecke eigenvalues of $\phi$ as well as the value $L_{\rm alg}(2k-2, \Symm\phi)$ (see \eqref{symalg} for the definition).
 In addition we suppose that $E$ contains a primitive cube root of unity. \end{assumption}

 Recall that we denote the valuation ring of $E$ by $\mO$.
-Let $\phi \in S_{k}(\Gamma_1)$ be an eigenform and consider the Klingen Eisenstein series $E_{\phi}^{2,1}$.
+Let $\phi \in S_{k}(\Gamma_1)$ be a normalized eigenform and consider the Klingen Eisenstein series $E_{\phi}^{2,1}$.
 In this section we show under certain conditions that $E_{\phi}^{2,1}$ is eigenvalue-congruent to a cuspidal Siegel modular form with irreducible Galois representation.

 Write